SystemsApproach/sdn/access.rst

 Passive Optical Network
 ~~~~~~~~~~~~~~~~~~~~~~~

-A PON is a tree-structured network, with a single point starting in
+A PON is a tree-structured, fiber-based network, with a single point
-one of the ISP's edge sites, and then fanning out to reach up to 1024
+starting in one of the ISP's edge sites, and fanning out to reach up
-homes.
-PON gets its name from the fact that the splitters are passive:
+to 1024 homes.
+PON gets its name from the fact that the splitters are
-they forward optical signals downstream and upstream without actively
+passive: they forward optical signals downstream and upstream without
-storing-and-forwarding frames.
-Framing then happens at the edges, at
+actively storing-and-forwarding frames.
+Framing then happens at the
-the ISP’s premises in a device called an *Optical Line Terminal*
+edges, at the ISP’s premises in a device called an *Optical Line
-(OLT), and at the end-points in individual homes in a device called an
+Terminal* (OLT), and at the end-points in individual homes in a device
-*Optical Network Unit* (ONU).
+called an *Optical Network Unit* (ONU).

 :numref:`Figure %s <fig-pon>` shows an example PON, simplified to
 depict just one ONU and one OLT.
 In practice, a Central Office would